Lomo School

 Are you keen to become an expert in all things analogue?
 Whether you’ve never seen a film camera before or if you’re an experienced photographer – this is a space where everyone can get involved.
 Find detailed guides to the analogue basics as well as tips and tricks for recreating Lomography’s signature experimental techniques.
-An ever-growing resource, we’re answering the most frequently asked questions from our Community and welcome any more at school@lomography.com.
+An ever-growing curriculum, we’re answering the most frequently asked questions from our Community and welcome any more at school@lomography.com.

 Featured